To study different parts of a compound microscope.

 1. Foot or base

-It is a U-shaped structure and supports the compound microscope.
+It is a U-shaped structure and supports the entire weight of the compound microscope.

 It is a vertical projection.
 This stand rests on the base and supports the stage.

-The entire instrument is handled by a strong and curved structure known as the arm.
+The entire microscope is handled by a strong and curved structure known as the arm.

 The flat and rectangular plate that is connected to the arm’s lower end.
 The specimen is placed on the stage for studying and examining.
 The center of the stage shows a hole through which light can pass.